lukemorton/lukemorton.co.uk/posts/2013-11-14-more-methods-more-problems.md

 later call to `#find_by_ids` then these methods would not be atomic.
 They are coupled and definitely not single responsibility.
-Furthermore leaking these implementation side affects into your application means your introducing hidden coupling into your application.
-Little secrets such as the side affects of calling methods of an object in different orders lead to many subtle bugs.
+Furthermore leaking these implementation side effects into your application means you are introducing hidden coupling into your application.
+Little secrets such as the side effects of calling methods of an object in different orders lead to many subtle bugs.
 Just don't do it!

+## The obvious

-Finally a note of the obvious.
-Multiple public methods make an object more difficult to reason about.
+Multiple public methods make
+an object more difficult to reason about.
 The developer using it will need to know when to use what methods, the interfaces for each method and so will your code.
 The more methods in your program the more coupled to implementation your application will become.
-This should be obvious the more code you write the more problems you are going to have so don't write as much.
+This should be obvious:

+> The more code you write the more problems you are going to
+> have so don't write as much

 ## Summary